HETL Laboratory Sections

 Program Support Activities

-Public Safety Solid Dose Drug identification for law enforcement agencies, certification of analysts for drug identification, blood and breath alcohol analyses, certification of phlebotomists for blood alcohol testing, certification of analysts for alcohol testing, approval and repair of intoxilyzers, certification of analysts for OUI-drug testing, agriculture harness racing horse/driver drug toxicology, Maine Yankee Radiation monitoring, radon/radiation testing.
+Public Safety Solid Dose Drug identification for law enforcement agencies, certification of analysts for drug identification, blood and breath alcohol analyses, certification of phlebotomists for blood alcohol testing, certification of analysts for alcohol testing, approval and repair of intoxilyzers, and certification of analysts for OUI-drug testing.

 ENVIRONMENTAL ORGANICS: Contact person: Jim Curlett 287-6433

 The Organics section is a combination of the pesticides/organics laboratory of the Public Health Lab and the Organics section of the DEP lab.
-Utilizing highly sophisticated techniques such as gas chromatography and gas chromatography/mass spectrometry, this section analyzes water samples, soils, leachates, and other samples for hydrocarbons such as gasoline, organic chemicals such as PCBs and volatiles, and for pesticides.
+Utilizing highly sophisticated techniques such as gas chromatography and gas chromatography/mass spectrometry, this section analyzes water samples, soils, leachates, organic chemicals such as PCBs and volatiles, and for pesticides.

 ENVIRONMENTAL INORGANICS AND NUTRIENTS: